Heavy rains dousing South as tropical disturbance looms

 The National Hurricane Center said the storm's center was 320 miles (515 kilometers) south-southwest of Lake Charles, Louisiana.
 It had maximum sustained winds of 35 mph (55 kph).

-Forecasters issued a tornado watch for southern Mississippi and southwestern Alabama, but heavy rains were the immediate threat.
+Forecasters issued a tornado watch for southern Mississippi and southwestern Alabama, and a powerful storm prompted a tornado warning for Mobile.
+But heavy rains were the immediate threat.

-Coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday, forecasters said, and 6 inches (15 centimeters) was possible across a wide section of Mississippi.
+Parts of coastal Louisiana could receive as much as 10 inches (25 centimeters) of rain Friday and Saturday, forecasters said, and 4 inches (10 centimeters) was possible across a wide section of Mississippi.

-Streets were flooding around New Orleans and metro Birmingham with more rain on the way.
+Streets were flooding around New Orleans and metro Birmingham, where about 3 inches (7.5 centimeters) of rain fell Friday morning, and more rain was on the way.

+With scores of high school football games already rescheduled because of the weather, the University of Alabama canceled its homecoming pep rally, bonfire and parade because of the forecast.

-Rainfall totals ranging from 1 to 4 inches (2.5 to 10 centimeters) are possible from Alabama to South Carolina, the weather service said.
+Rainfall totals ranging from 1 to 4 inches (2.5 to 10 centimeters) were possible from Alabama to South Carolina, the weather service said.
+Hurricane forecasters said there was a slight chance of flash flooding from the Texas-Louisiana line into northeastern Alabama.

+The depression was predicted to move northward quickly, with its center over Michigan by Sunday morning.